Home Bad Watershed Bill Herons Troubled Waters TMDL Lake Damage No-Wake Photos Documents Contacts

 Herons

-The Peltier Lake GREAT BLUE HERONS are expected to arrive around March 17.
+The Peltier Lake GREAT BLUE HERONS generally arrive around March 17 and some stay to September, or even October.

-Great blue herons nest in colonies and are easily spooked so people need to stay off the island.
+Great blue herons only nest in colonies and are easily spooked so people need to stay off the island and they need to observe the no-wake zone area north of the markers by the island.

 If you see any Great Blue Herons, please send Email to Mail@PeltierLake.Org.
 Thanks!